12. Data frames#

 argument to read.csv).

-The DBI package provides a universal interface for particular database management systems whose drivers are in additional add-ons such as RSQLite, RMariaDB, RPostgreSQL, etc., or, more generally, RODBC or odbc.
-For more details, see Section 4 of [63].
+The DBI package provides a universal interface for many database management systems whose drivers are implemented in add-ons such as RSQLite, RMariaDB, RPostgreSQL, etc., or, more generally, RODBC or odbc.
+For more details, see Section 4 of [66].

 library("DBI")